Call Now For Same Day Garage Door Spring Replacement Service

 Some years ago, Wayne Dalton Came up with the TorqueMaster torsion spring system.
 But some years later, this type was discontinued.
 Wayne Dalton continues manufacturing the springs, but most of their Suppliers do not stock them any longer.
 Spring cost will vary from $160-$200 per spring, depending on the door model.
 Ordering times are long and can take up to two weeks.
-So, in most cases, we recommend converting the TorqueMaster spring system to the standard torsion spring system.
+So, we recommend converting the TorqueMaster spring system to the standard torsion spring system in most cases.
 We carry all needed parts to do the conversion, new springs, torsion tube, end bearing and center plates, new cables, and cable drums.
-Total conversion cost ranges from $340-$440; in all cases, the conversion is cheaper and can be completed faster than TorqueMaster spring replacement.
+Total conversion cost ranges from $340-$640; in all cases, the conversion is cheaper and can be completed faster than TorqueMaster spring replacement.

 One Piece Garage door spring replacement.

 One-piece doors, in most cases, will have Holmes hardware.
 Depending on the size and weight of the door powered by 2 or 4 springs.
 All new Holmes springs have a safety mechanism that prevents damages to the surrounding areas in spring breakage.
-The cost of spring replacement starts from $140.
+The cost of spring replacement starts from $140 parts and labor.

 Canopy Door Spring Replacement

 Canopy doors are very similar to one-piece doors.
 The only difference is that canopy doors have a vertical track, and the top portion of the door slides on that track.
 The spring hardware lifts the bottom part of the door.
 Hardware is usually powered by only one large spring on each side of the door.
 All springs for this type of door system are custom ordered.
 And the price starts at $200 per spring.

 Extension springs replacement.

 There is a minimal amount of garage doors with extension springs left out there.
-Most doors switched to the standard torsion spring system, mainly because the extension spring system is very unsafe, even with some attempts to secure it.
+Most doors switched to the standard torsion spring system, mainly because the extension spring system is unsafe, even with some attempts to secure it.
 And it also very hard to balance the springs because they are not connected one with the other.